marcglasberg/fast_immutable_collections/README.md

 - `IMapOfSets`, an immutable map of sets (a multimap)
 - Lock and unlock extensions, so you can easily transform mutable collections into immutable ones, and vice-versa.
 For
   example: `[1, 2].lock`
-- Global and local configurations that alter how your immutable collections behave in respect to equality, sort, cache, and flushing.
+- Global and local configurations that alter how your immutable collections behave with respect to equality, sorting, caching, and flushing.
-- Optional deep equalities and cached hashCodes, which let you treat your collections as value objects
+- Optional deep equalities and cached `hashCodes`, which let you treat your collections as value-objects
 - Mixins for you to build your own immutable collections or objects
 - Collection views so you can work with immutable objects as if they were the mutable ones